openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 to further clone this into another repo locally to strip all the unnecessary blob.
-Note that I used the file:///â€¦ style file path, as opposed to the usual /path/to/foo style file path.
-When using the file:///â€¦ style path to clone a local repo, git will not clone the objects of the removed files, thereby reducing the size of the objects significantly (and clone is faster too).
+Note that I used the file:///… style file path, as opposed to the usual /path/to/foo style file path.
+When using the file:///… style path to clone a local repo, git will not clone the objects of the removed files, thereby reducing the size of the objects significantly (and clone is faster too).
 Using the regular /path/to/foo style path, git will hard-link all the object files, so the size will stay the same.

 After the second cloning, the size of my .git directory shrank from 280MB to 384k!
 So it does make a big difference.
-Now all thatâ€™s left to do is to push this repository to the new remote location.
+Now all that’s left to do is to push this repository to the new remote location.
 Easy huh? :-)

-**But there was a gotchaâ€¦.**
+**But there was a gotcha….**

 There was one caveat, however.
 This method apparently does not preserve the whole history of the relocated files if the parent sub-directory had been renamed.
 The